 Methodology

-School breaks matter most
+School breaks come first

 Disney pricing is a useful clue